pinkpong111/governance-rules-theory/README.md

                  └→ Local rule flagged for re-validation
 ```

-> **Global rules always take precedence.**
-> This is non-negotiable and applies at every fractal level.
+> **Global rules always take precedence.** This is non-negotiable at every fractal level.

 ### 2.3 Validation Flow